 Extra- Curricular Clubs and Activities

 A whole host of clubs and activities are available to children at both lunch times, and after school between 4.00pm and 5.00pm.
 These range from a wide selection such as; sports, arts, music, craft, drama, French, storytelling and many more.
 Children have the opportunity to choose their activities at the beginning of each term.

 A Breakfast Club is available each day from 7.30 a.m. and we have a well-established and very popular After-School Care Club until 6 p.m.
 Here, children are offered a variety of quiet activities and the opportunity to complete their homework.
 A light tea is provided.

 Creative Performing Arts

-Children have the opportunity of taking extra Speech and Drama lessons and entering for the national Trinity Hall Speech and Drama Exams.
-Each year the children perform exceedingly well.
+Children have the opportunity of taking extra Speech and Drama lessons with Mr Jonathan Woolf and entering for the LAMDA exams.